OgbonnahA6/Heritage-Bank/README.md

 - **Recommendation**: DTI should still be considered an important part of the overall risk assessment, but it may not need to be heavily weighted.
 Focus more on factors like income stability and loan grade when determining risk.

 #### 5. Loan Amount vs Interest Rate Trends
+- **Insight:**
-- **Insight**: A moderate positive correlation between loan amount and interest rates, meaning larger loans tend to come with higher interest rates.
+  - A moderate positive correlation between loan amount and interest rates, meaning larger loans tend to come with higher interest rates.
 This could be because larger loans are perceived as riskier, requiring a higher return.
+- **Recommendation:**
-- **Recommendation**: Monitor larger loan segments for repayment challenges.
+  - Monitor larger loan segments for repayment challenges.
 Explore offering improved terms, such as reduced interest rates or extended repayment periods, specifically targeting higher-income individuals to enhance repayment rates on larger loans.
 ---
 #### 6. Overview Dashboard
 ![Slide2](https://github.com/user-attachments/assets/31e4d74f-a693-473f-800c-7288c8973400)

 #### 7. Geographical Trends
+#### Insight:
-- **Insight**: States differ significantly in average loan amounts, interest rates, and repayment performance.
+- States differ significantly in average loan amounts, interest rates, and repayment performance.
 Some states show higher average loan amounts with lower repayments, indicating potential regional economic or demographic challenges.
+#### Recommendation:
-- **Recommendation**: Tailor loan products based on regional data.
+- Tailor loan products based on regional data.
 Consider adjusting lending criteria, interest rates, or loan caps for states with poorer loan performance.
 Offering regional promotions or financial education programs could also improve repayment behavior.
 ---
 #### 8. Details Dashboard:
 ![Slide3](https://github.com/user-attachments/assets/16790c9c-32b2-4f7d-9c1f-37c603a312ca)